Undergraduate Admission Policies

 - Completed International Student Application or Common Application for admission.

 - Official transcripts from all high schools (secondary schools) attended, secondary school leaving certificates, exit exam results, and other academic credentials.
-See Transcript Policy below.
+All required credentials must be submitted to InCred for evaluation prior to being considered for admission to Benedictine College.
+Original documents from schools outside of the United States mailed directly to Benedictine College will not be considered.

 - Students who graduate from a high school in the United States or Canada are required to submit the ACT, CLT, or SAT.